elemel/fungeoneer/docs/chapters/01/ground-rules.md

 #]##]#[#]###########
 ```

 The log below shows you exploring the example dungeon, with your location marked `@` on the map.
 The status line uses the labels `Dx` for direction, `Co` for coordinates, and `TC` for tick count.
-Coordinates are shown as `(x, y)`.
+Coordinates are shown as `(x, y, z)`, with the z-coordinate being 0 in the dungeon and -1 after leaving it.

 ```
 #############[####]#